translate/l10n-guide/docs/guide/translateathon.rst

 Event close
 ===========

 Don't forget to thank people.
 It is also good to get participants to fill out an evaluation form as this allows people to give feedback.
 You can also use it to recruite people to the mailing lists and to help organise your next event.

-Here is an :doc:`example evaluation form <guide:translateathon-evaluation_form.odt>`
+Here is an :doc:`example evaluation form
+<translateathon-evaluation_form.odt>`

 .. _../pages/guide/translateathon#post_translate@thon_followup: